Q8G/EFT/README.md

 - This tool can be run on any OS that supports Python

-- You can download this tool from [here](https://codeload.github.com/Q8G/SilentSelf/zip/refs/heads/main), or the usual way
+- You can download this tool from [here](https://codeload.github.com/Q8G/EFT/zip/refs/heads/main), or the usual way

 ## **Features** ✨

 ```
-● It allows you to stay in a voice channel without manual intervention.
+● It shows you what’s free on Epic right now, straight from your terminal.
 ```
 ## **How To Run** ⭐